nasa/Foundation/README.md

 provided by basic DDS is limited somewhat, but the simplicity dividend to application developers more than makes up for this lost flexibility.

+## IsoDdsKit
+The `IsoDdsKit` component leverages the [OMG ISO/IEC C++ PSM][OmgIsoCxxPsm] specification to interface with a Data Distribution System (DDS) communication bus.
+Given the modern approach that the aforementioned specification adopts, there was no need to further standardize or simplify the application developer's interface to DDS.
+Thus, `IsoDdsKit` focuses exclusively on integrating DDS stimuli onto a Foundation-based application, leaving the DDS-specific API interactions intact.

+> [!NOTE]
+> Although `IsoDdsKit` provides functionality comparable to that of `DdsKit`,
+> the two are mutually-exclusive; developers building a Foundation distribution
+> must choose which DDS integration they plan to use during project build
+> configuration.

 ## NetworkKit
 Foundation's NetworkKit component provides tried and true implementations for the most common needs for applications required to interact with a network